aspose-cells/Aspose.Cells-Doc-md/java/developer-guide/loading-saving-converting-and-managing/saving-excel-files-to-csv-pdf-and-other-formats/_index.md

 **Example:**

-{{< gist "aspose-com-gists" "439a68a5e4305388c50ca306ef238de5" "Examples-src-main-java-com-aspose-cells-examples-loading_saving-SaveWorkbookToTextCSVFormat-SaveWorkbookToTextCSVFormat.java" >}}
+{{< gist "aspose-cells-gists" "5876dc77e47649b66bdb5deefb4b5639" "Examples-src-main-java-com-aspose-cells-examples-loading_saving-SaveWorkbookToTextCSVFormat-SaveWorkbookToTextCSVFormat.java" >}}

 ## **Saving Text Files with Custom Separator**

 Text files contain spreadsheet data without formatting.
 The file is a kind of plain text file that can have some customized delimiters between its data.

-{{< gist "aspose-com-gists" "439a68a5e4305388c50ca306ef238de5" "Examples-src-main-java-com-aspose-cells-examples-loading_saving-SavingTextFilewithCustomSeparator-SavingTextFilewithCustomSeparator.java" >}}
+{{< gist "aspose-cells-gists" "5876dc77e47649b66bdb5deefb4b5639" "Examples-src-main-java-com-aspose-cells-examples-loading_saving-SavingTextFilewithCustomSeparator-SavingTextFilewithCustomSeparator.java" >}}

 ## **Saving File to a Stream**